Manuel Peregrina has been a member of the Technical-Steering Committee since 2016.

 Officer of the Larnaka Tourism Board since 2010.
 She holds a Professional Postgraduate Diploma in Tourism Marketing and a BA (Hons) in Tourism Management from Thames Valley University UK.
 She has an extensive experience in tourism planning and monitoring, destination management and strategic marketing and is expert in sustainable tourism development.
 Her previous work experience in the private tourism sector as well as in the Association of Cyprus Tourist Enterprises, together with her participation in various committees, has provided her with a broad insight of the tourism industry.

 Elio Štifanić has been a member of the Technical-Steering Committee since 2020.

-PhD in economics at Juraj Dobrila University in Pula, recently earned a bachelor’s degree in corporate finance.
-He began his career at a state institution as an associate.
-In 2008 he was hired by the City of Poreč as an expert for the economy and since 2010 as General Officer for Internal Audit.
-Since 2015 he has been Director of the Open People’s University of Poreč.
+PhD in economics at Juraj Dobrila University in Pula, he recently graduated in corporate finance.
+He began his career as an associate at a state institution.
+In 2008, he was hired by the City of Poreč as an expert for the economy and, from 2010, is General Officer for Internal Audit.
+Since 2015, he has been Director of the Open People’s University of Poreč.
 Since 2017 he has been Deputy Mayor of the City of Poreč-Parenzo.

 Elena Ruiz Valderas has been a member of the Technical-Steering Committee since 2020.